 The Parry Sound/Muskoka area constitutes a sub-region of the South Georgian Bay/Muskoka region established through the Ontario Energy Board's regional planning process.

-Current status: An Integrated Regional Resource Plan (IRRP) is underway for this sub-region.
+Current status: An Integrated Regional Resource Plan (IRRP) has been released for the Parry Sound/Muskoka sub-region.

 How to get involved